Do you or someone you know have sickle cell or trait and have not yet had a child?

-Help Us Improve How Newborn Screening Results for Sickle Cell and Thalassaemia are Communicated
+Tell us Your Experience of how Newborn Screening Results for Sickle Cell and Thalassaemia were Communicated

 The Sickle Cell Society in partnership with the UK Thalassaemia Society and NHS Sickle Cell and Thalassaemia Screening Programme are looking for parents to consult.
 We are interested in learning more about people’s experience of receiving newborn screening results.
 This includes those whose baby is a carrier (i.e. trait) or has full-blown sickle cell disease or thalassaemia.